Nachiket497/biped_walking/biped_single_step/README.md

 # Aim

-- To Genrate the COM trajectory and swing leg trajectory for the single step.
+- To Generate the COM trajectory and swing leg trajectory for the single step.

 # COM Trajectory Genration

-- To genrate the COM trajectory I use the [3DLIPM](https://www.cs.cmu.edu/~hgeyer/Teaching/R16-899B/Papers/KajiitaEA01IEEE_ICIRS.pdf)
+- To generate the COM trajectory I use the [3DLIPM](https://www.cs.cmu.edu/~hgeyer/Teaching/R16-899B/Papers/KajiitaEA01IEEE_ICIRS.pdf)

 - The Dynamics equations are
 <p align="center">